Criminal damage in English law: "Property"

-The definition of property in the 1971 Act differs slightly from the Theft Act 1968 in that it only includes "property of a tangible nature".
+The definition of property in the Criminal Damage Act 1971 differs slightly from the Theft Act 1968 in that it only includes "property of a tangible nature".
 Land can be damaged, as in Henderson and Batley (1984), where the defendants had dumped rubble on a development site which cost a substantial sum to clear; it was held that this constituted damage to the land.